-The main objective of this tutorial is to get hands-on experience in building a CNN model.
+The main objective of this tutorial is to get hands-on experience in building a Convolutional Neural Network (CNN) model on Cloudera Data Platform (CDP).
 This tutorial explains how to fine-tune the parameters to improve the model, and also how to use transfer learning to achieve state-of-the-art performance.
 Finally, you will understand the concept of model interpretability through which CNN makes decisions.
 To get started with this tutorial, you should have some background knowledge of Python and neural network concepts for better understanding.
 You will be using Keras, which is an open-source neural network library written in Python.
 It is capable of running on top of TensorFlow, Microsoft Cognitive Toolkit, Theano, or PlaidML.
 Designed to enable fast experimentation with deep neural networks, it focuses on being user-friendly, modular, and extensible.
-You would be using Cloudera Data Science Workbench, which is a powerful tool to leverage Deep Learning skills to build your models.
+You would be using Cloudera Machine Learning (CML), which is a powerful tool to leverage Deep Learning skills to build your models.

 Read through “Introduction to Convolutional Neural Networks”

 Read through “Tour of Cloudera Data Science Workbench”

 Build a Convolutional Neural Network model